Published on 7 October 2024

 “A lot of times when we conduct our outreach programmes, we visit schools to talk to the children," said Dr Sim.
 “However, the information they take home can be limited and sometimes incorrect.

-“The children are not exactly going to tell their parents to stop giving them sweets,” Dr Sim laughed.
+“The children are not exactly going to tell their parents to stop giving them sweets,” Dr Sim said with a laugh.

 “That’s why we want parents to be involved directly, so they have a better understanding of what to do before issues become serious, and we can address any doubts that they may have on the spot."